aws-samples/aws-get-started-workshop/content/02-base/06-reference/01-getting-started-guide-foundation-team-members.md

   * AWS SSO Permission Sets.
   * AWS Organizations Service Control Policies (SCPs)

-### Review and Enable Foundational Security Services
+### Review and enable foundational security services

 While security is weaved within all AWS services and capabilities, a few explicit AWS Security, Identity, & Compliance services you should be aware of at this point in your journey are: